nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 the /MTd flag creates a multithreaded executable file using [LIBCMTD.lib][libcmtd] which is a debugging version of the multithreaded standard C library, and .lib files are
 [static libraries][libvsdll], the /Zi flag generates complete debugging information, the /nologo ignores a text logo and compiler information that is produced by the compiler, and the /link option allows use to pass options to the [linker][linker] options that we use to pass in the static libraries that we need to link with.
-If you are not familiar with the process of linking, it is a part of the executable compiliation process that takes all of the ["object files"][objectfiles] and combines them into a single executable file, library, or another "object file".
+If you are not familiar with the process of linking, it is a part of the executable compilation process that takes all of the ["object files"][objectfiles] and combines them into a single executable file, library, or another "object file".

 ![Project Folder Strucuture](/assets/software-renderer/lesson-1/lesson-1.0-folder-structure.png)